Luligu/node-storage-manager/README.md

 - Asynchronous data handling.
 - Customizable storage directories for isolated storage contexts.
 - Built-in logging capabilities for monitoring storage initialization and operations.
+- Comprehensive test suite using Jest to ensure reliability and performance.
+- Detailed documentation with JSDoc for better developer experience.

 ## Getting Started